2 min read

 1. Covid-19 pandemic: Disrupted services, increased demand, and workforce shortages.

-2. Aging population: Rising demand for healthcare services, particular for older adults
+2. Ageing population: Rising demand for healthcare services, particularly for older adults

 3. Insufficient funding: Limited resources for healthcare infrastructure and staffing